top of page

 Feedback

-We would love to hear from you if you have attempted any of our walks or if you have any tips to share, such as any sites of interest we may have missed or corrections to the routes.
+We would love to hear from you if you have attempted any of our walks or if you have any tips to share, such as sites of interest we may have missed or corrections to the routes.
 Also, please let us know if any of the pubs we mention have closed (or reopened!).
-And, of course, if there are any great walks you think we should try.
+And, of course, if there are walks you have done which you think we should try.
 Please reach us via the Contact page.

 You can also follow #TripOutWalks on